alshakh/Graveyard/readme.md

 # Conway's Game of Life

-My attempt to make a 2D game of life with OpenGL and C.
+My attempt to make a 2D game of life with OpenGL and C/C++.
+A really basic (and not tested) functions to read the format of [RLE files](http://www.conwaylife.com/wiki/Run_Length_Encoded).

 When there are cells at the edge, they wrap around the grid.